webplatform/docs/guides/html_lists/index.md

    &lt;li&gt;85g self-raising flour&lt;/li&gt;
  &lt;/ul&gt;</pre></li>

-<li>The notes on the ingredients are there to properly define what some of the ingredients are.
+<li><p>The notes on the ingredients are there to properly define what some of the ingredients are.
 You need to associate the ingredient — the name — with its value.
 A description list is right for this purpose.
-Add the following to your HTML, below the unordered list in the previous step:
+Add the following to your HTML, below the unordered list in the previous step:</p>

 <pre>&lt;h3&gt;Notes on ingredients&lt;/h3&gt;
  &lt;dl&gt;